zhigang-yao/fixed-boundary-flows/README.md

 The FBF Algorithm obtains a discrete flow connecting the fixed boundary points `y0` and `y1` from the given manifold date in the ambient space.
 Each point of the flow moves along the direction of the local vector field, which is determined by the scale parameter `h`.

 The core part of the algorithm is contained in the following four R source files.
 - [**add_functions.R**](<./RFBF functions/add_functions.R>) contains all the user-defined functions for the calculation.
-For example, finding local points in a given neighbourhood and computing the $k$-eigenvector.
+For example, finding local points in a given neighbourhood and computing the $k$-th eigenvector.
 - [**RFBF_fitting_function.R**](<./RFBF functions/RFBF_fitting_function.R>) contains the iterative algorithm to determine FBFs.
 This file is corresponding to steps 1 to 3 in *Algorithm 1* in the paper.
 - [**RFBF_interpolation.R**](<./RFBF functions/RFBF_interpolation.R>) performs linear interpolation to the flow.
 This file is corresponding to step 4 in *Algorithm 1* in the paper.
 - [**RFBF_smoothing.R**](<./RFBF functions/RFBF_smoothing.R>) performs local smoothing to the flow when necessary.

 ## Synthetic Data Studies
-Two testing manifolds, unit sphere $S^2$ and a right-circular unit cone, have been investigated to study the performance of the FBF algorithm when analysing random data sets.
+Two testing manifolds, a unit sphere $S^2$ and a right-circular unit cone, have been investigated to study the performance of the FBF algorithm when analysing random data sets.

 ###  RFBFs on the unit sphere
 We considered the following three types of population curves and used them to generate random data sets.